gardm1/dotfiles/README.md

 ```

 5. **Optional** Create profile in Windows Terminal for spesific PuTTY profile <br />
-and change *Saved-Session-Name* and *Name-Showed-In-Windows-Terminal*
+and change *Saved-Session-Name* and *Name-Showed-In-Windows-Terminal*.
+For this <br />
+you need a saved session inside PuTTY.

 ```json
 {